North Shore Top Beaches: Find Relaxation, Recreation in Massachusetts

 Both beaches at Stage Fort Park have a parking fee around $15.
 Restrooms and dining are located nearby.
 Other amenities at the park include sand volleyball, a playground, baseball field, basketball court and tennis courts.
 Dogs are allowed at the park but not on the beaches.

 Another spot among the North Shore top beaches, Wingaersheek Beach sits in western Gloucester and runs along Annisquam River and Ipswich Bay.
-During low tide, the beach offers a prime spot for a serene walk — solo or with loved ones.
+During low tide, find a prime spot for a serene walk — solo or with loved ones.
 Other things to do at Wingaersheek Beach range from playing in tidal pools to climbing rocks.
-Calm waters provide an ideal place for families to splash in the ocean.
+Additionally, calm waters provide an ideal place for families to splash in the ocean.

-Parking is available for a $25 fee.
+Parking is available for $25.
 Visitors have access to restrooms, showers and concessions.
 Alcohol, flotation devices and surfboards are not allowed.